Excel Pivot Table Add Column

-Click on “Ok” and we will have a “Profit %” ready.
+Click on “OK,” and we will have a “Profit %” ready.

-Note: Change the “Profit %” column number format to “%”.
+Note: Change the “Profit %” column number format to “%.”

-If the sales value is >4000 then a bonus is 1% of sales, otherwise, it would be 0.5%.
+If the sales value is >4000, a bonus is 1% of sales.
+Otherwise, it would be 0.5%.

-Click on “Ok” and we will have a new column as “Bonus” in the pivot table.
+Click on “OK,” and we will have a new “Sum of Bonus” column in the PivotTable.

 Things to Remember

 - If we do not see the field in the data table, then it must be a calculated field only.